phil-engineering/pyipr_sensor_lib/README.md

 ## Getting Started
 The code below can be used as a first example to explore the sensor capabilities.
 Use the file ```example_02_plot_data_from_file.py``` in the Examples folder to get started.
+The first part of the example will create a decoder object and read the binary file provided.
+The data is parsed into a list of packets ready to be processed.
 ```python
 # Read the entire file as a single byte string
 binary_file_path = "./"